 About the role

-- Drive the schools vision and values in relation to SEND.
+- Drive the schools vision and values in relation to Inclusion

-- Play an active part in whole school evaluation and school development planning for SEND.
+- Play an active part in whole school evaluation and school improvement planning for Inclusion

-- Lead, manage and monitor the SEND budgets including strategic delegation of internal and external resources in order to drive standards and secure good value for money.
+- Lead, manage and monitor the Inclusion budgets including strategic delegation of internal and external resources in order to drive standards and secure good value for money

-- Work under pressure and prioritise time and tasks appropriately, whilst meeting deadlines.
+- Be extremely capable of working under pressure and prioritising time and tasks appropriately, whilst meeting deadlines

-- Develop effective strategies to bridge barriers to learning through the Graduated Approach (Assess, Plan, Do, Review).
+- Work with the SLT and staff to develop effective strategies to bridge barriers to learning through the Graduated Approach (Assess, Plan, Do, Review)

-- Analyse data and act on it appropriately to ensure all targeted pupils make progress and have improved outcomes.
+- Be able to analyse data and act on it appropriately to ensure all targeted pupils are able to maximise their potential

-- Have the ability to build strong and effective working relationships with the senior leadership team, wider staff, outside agencies, the local authority and parents.
+- Have the ability to build strong and effective working relationships with the senior leadership team, wider staff, outside agencies and the local authority

 - Hold the National SENCO Award, or be working towards it, unless qualified through performing the role of SENCO prior to and since September 2009.

-- A positive, exciting and motivating school environment.
+- A happy, positive and vibrant working environment.

-- A school vison that is ambitious for all.
+- An ethos that is ambitious for all.

-How to apply: Completed application forms accepted by email/post to the school office: Graham Avenue, Portslade, BN41 2WN, firstname.lastname@example.org
+Completed application forms accepted by email direct to the school firstname.lastname@example.org

 Work Permits: We may be able to obtain a Work Permit for this post but this is subject to meeting the requirements of the UK Visas and Immigration (UKVI) Points-based Immigration System.
 Please see Gov.uk for more information on the Skilled Worker Visa.

 Please note that this post is exempt from the Rehabilitation of Offenders Act 1974, and is subject to a Disclosure & Barring Service (DBS) Check.

 Brighton & Hove Schools - Taking Action for Equality